Irish-based aircraft lessor gets court approval for creditor scheme

 Nordic Aviation Capital DAC wants to enter into a scheme with its lenders due to the dire effects of the Covid-19 pandemic on the aviation industry, the court heard.

-If approved, the scheme of arrangement will secure a six to 12 month standstill on millions of euro in principal and interest payments due by NAC to its lenders in regard to over €5 billion of debt and allow the group to continue to operate.
+If approved, the scheme of arrangement will secure a six to 12-month standstill on millions of euro in principal and interest payments due by the company to its lenders on over €5 billion of debt and allow the group to continue to operate.

-The NAC group of companies owns about 500 aircraft, is the largest lessor of aircraft to regional airlines, the fifth largest aircraft lessor in the world and employs more than 100 people at its Limerick headquarters.
+The Nordic group of companies owns about 500 aircraft.
+It is the largest lessor of aircraft to regional airlines, the fifth largest aircraft lessor in the world and employs more than 100 people at its Limerick headquarters.

-Seeking various orders under the Companies Act on Tuesday, Lyndon MacCann SC, with Kelly Smith BL, for NAC, said the pandemic has had a significant impact on the group’s business and about 65 of the group’s 75 customers are seeking various concessions on leasing agreements.
+Seeking various orders under the Companies Act on Tuesday, Lyndon MacCann SC, with Kelly Smith, for Nordic Aviation Capital, said the pandemic has had a significant impact on the group’s business and about 65 of the group’s 75 customers are seeking various concessions on leasing agreements.

 There has been a substantial decrease in the amount of money paid to the group, the court heared.
 In April, it only collected 20 per cent of sums due from airlines that leased its aircraft and it is estimated cash collections for June and July will also be very poor.

-As a result, the group wants to enter into a scheme of arrangement with its creditors, he said.
+The grim forecast comes as airlines seek to gradually restart operations with the pandemic beginning to recede.

+Industry debt has jumped by about $120 billion, a level many carriers will be unable to sustain without governments stepping in to convert borrowing into equity, the trade body said.
+The alternative to a rise in state ownership would be mass bankruptcies, it said.

-Counsel said other parts of the proposed scheme include that NAC shareholders will inject a total of $60 million (€53 million) into the group, and will reduce non essential expenditure, and cut costs.
+Counsel for Nordic Aviation Capital said other parts of the proposed scheme include that shareholders will inject a total of $60 million (€53 million) into the group, which will reduce non-essential expenditure, and cut costs.

 For the duration of the pandemic, it also proposes to eliminate an uncommitted proposed capital expenditure programme for 2020 to 2025 of $5.7 billion; to secure deferred payments under a committed capital expenditure programme of $1.5 billion and reduce the proposed delivery of 21 new aircraft down to eight.